fnando/breadcrumbs/README.md

 </p>
 ```

 You can also define your own formatter.
-Just create a class that implements a +render+ instance
+Just create a class that implements a `render` instance
 method and you're good to go.

 ```ruby